Absurd-finance/litepaper/README.md

 where $f$ is a function that translates the score $S$ into a credit line value in EUR.
 If $S$ falls below a predetermined threshold, $C$ would be 0, indicating a rejection.

 This mathematical model of underwriting allows Absurd Finance to extend credit to a broad range of borrowers in the web3 environment with precision, thereby promoting financial inclusivity.

+### Capital Sourcing
+Apart from attracting liquidity from individual investors/LPs, Absurd can also source funds for credit lines through the issuance of zero-coupon bonds and collateralised loan obligations (CLOs).

+Zero-coupon bonds are debt securities that do not make periodic interest payments.
+Instead, they are issued at a discount to their face value, and upon maturity, the bondholder receives the face value of the bond.
+The discount rate implicitly defines the bond's yield.
+The present value (PV) of a zero-coupon bond can be calculated using the formula:

+$$
+PV = F / (1 + r)^n
+$$

+where $F$ is the face value of the bond, $r$ is the yield or discount rate, and $n$ is the number of periods until maturity.
+Issuing these bonds provides an upfront influx of liquidity to the Vault, to be repaid fully at the bond's maturity.

+Collateralised loan obligations (CLOs) are another tool for sourcing liquidity.
+A CLO is a type of structured credit product backed by a pool of loans.
+The Vault can bundle together a variety of credit lines and sell them as a CLO to investors.
+These CLOs are divided into tranches based on risk level and return.
+Investors who purchase riskier tranches receive higher interest rates, compensating them for the added risk.

+The pricing of CLO tranches typically involves complex financial modeling.
+However, a simple approximation might involve the use of weighted average cost of capital (WACC) for the pool of loans, factoring in the likelihood of default for each loan and the recovery rate in the event of default.
+Cash flows are then discounted at this WACC to determine the present value of the tranche.
+For a tranche with expected cash flows $CF_t$ at each period $t$ and a WACC of $r$, its price $P$ can be estimated as:

+$$
+P = \sum_{t=1}^{n} \frac{CF_t}{(1 + r)^t}
+$$

+Such financial instruments provide a powerful mechanism to raise significant amounts of liquidity while spreading the risk among various investors.

+## Extras

+### Perks
+As for all the credit cards, Absurd ones comes with a wide range of handpicked perks and rewards, from cashbacks to bonus points (ERC20 tokens) redeemable for prizes.
+All cards come with travel and medical insurance, fraud protection and are available everywhere Visa is accepted.

+### Regulatory Compliance
+To protect user privacy and streamline the onboarding process, Know Your Customer (KYC) and Anti-Money Laundering (AML) procedures utilise reusable zero-knowledge credentials.
+The credentials can be produced by trusted entities, e.g., traditional banks, and accepted by Absurd Finance.
+This ensures regulatory compliance while reducing friction during user onboarding.

+## Technical Specifications

 ### Vault